-When the police arrived the sedan took off.
-The SUV driver was waiving his arms with great drama telling the story of how he was victimized.
-As more officers walked toward him, I said "I saw the whole thing.
+When the police arrived, the sedan took off.
+The SUV driver was waving his arms with great drama telling the story of how he was victimized.
+As more officers walked toward him, I said, "I saw the whole thing.
 What he's saying is not true.'
-An officer stopped to listen telling me I was being recorded.
+An officer stopped to listen, revealing I was being recorded.
 I agreed.

-On paper the SUV driver was a victim.
+On paper, the SUV driver was a victim.
 He was clearly hit by another car.
-If the sedan driver would've stayed would he have gotten a ticket?
+If the sedan driver had stayed, would he have gotten a ticket?

 How can we govern for manipulation?
 How do we hold people accountable when their story seems plausible?
-When the facts as they are documented seem to indicate a clear path -- when the path is not so clear?
+When the documented facts indicate a clear path even though the situation is not so clear?
 What if the bicyclist was severely injured?
 Or died?
 I saw what I saw but could I be wrong?
 Sure I could.
-I don't think so but it's possible.
-Faced with documented facts and a constant barrage of alternative opinions and arguments, could my story be changed?
+I don't think so, but it's possible.
+Faced with recorded facts and a constant barrage of alternative opinions and arguments, could my story be changed?
 Possibly.
-How can we influence the SUV driver not to do what he did?
+How can we influence the SUV driver not to do what he did? #bycicling #law #Chicago

 Alicia Dale is a strategic thinking Creative that understands the power of words to influence, change and build new infrastructures.
 This Blog is to capture ideas that have no where else to go at this very moment.
 Who knows how they will be developed?
 Or where they will go?
 For now they are sparkles of light easily stored where I can search and find them when they call my name again.